Meet Attorney Joe Gousse

 Following a tradition of excellence and building strong connections with clients

-In maintaining the firm’s tradition of excellence in legal research and writing, the partners at Berman & Simmons seek attorneys with exemplary skills and experience.
+In maintaining the firm’s tradition of excellence in legal research and writing, the shareholders at Berman & Simmons seek attorneys with exemplary skills and experience.
 They found that, and more, in Joe.
 Part of the firm’s ‘behind-the-scenes’ intellectual resources, his is a critical role in providing the analytical skillset necessary to build a legal foundation that will stand up to scrutiny in high-pressure situations.

 Warm, engaging, and patient, Joe excels at explaining complex legal concepts to clients in plain language that breaks down barriers.
 He attributes his success in communicating with clients to his belief that clients deserve to know and can handle the truth.
 By recognizing and honoring where clients are at in their journey, Joe is able to tap into the ways in which they can be an integral part of their own winning team.